caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 }
 ```

 Let’s start with the amount this frame is inset from the outer edge of the container.
-Let’s make it three cqi.
+Let’s make it three `cqi`.

 ```css
 figure {